mnussbaumer/chef_local_elixir/readme.md

 SECRET_KEY_BASE=a_random_generated_secret_key
 ```

-(check the environment file to see a description)
+(check the environment file to see a description and read the recipes, ruby makes it very easy to understand what's happening, it's like plain english)

 You can add whatever variables to this file and they will be sourced automatically to the .profiles and be made available to the systemd task.
 With these you can easily set variables here and further down the line set them in your `prod.secret.exs` file, allowing you to very easily customise the config during build, and in case you use runtime definitions, they will be correctly set on the systemd environment where your app runs.